ngourlay/HC-SR04E/README.md

 HC-SR04E
 ========

-Driver for the improved HC-SR04E ultrasonic rangefinder by UglyDuck
+Firmware for the improved HC-SR04E ultrasonic rangefinder by UglyDuck